rossberg/camp/README.txt

 ----------------------

-The low-level graphics layer is implemented with the Raylib library [1] and its OCaml binding [2].
+The low-level graphics layer is implemented with the Raylib library [1] and its excellent OCaml binding [2].

-Everything is abstracted away in the `Api` module, which also works around a number of quirks in that library.
+But everything is abstracted away in the `Api` module, which also works around a number of quirks in that library.
 For example, its buggy mouse position handling and its quirky window resizing/positioning behaviour.
 The module also handles global graphics scaling.